bcgov/digital-toolkit/_guides/bc-policy-framework-for-github/approaches-to-contributing.md

 * If the project is using a reciprocal or "copyleft" license, such as GPL or Mozilla, you must ensure you understand the requirements for publishing any modifications you make to the code
 * Confirm your authority to license.

-Employees may also make contributions of non-BC government owned intellectual property rights outside their professional roles by using their personal email linked to their GitHub account.
+Employees may also make contributions of non-BC Government owned intellectual property rights outside their professional roles by using their personal email linked to their GitHub account.